 Projected revenue is the estimated income a business will generate in a given period.
 These projections are often made on a monthly, quarterly, or annual basis.
 A number of factors are taken into consideration in calculating your revenue projections.
 These include your previous performance, consumer insights, market trends, and the lifecycle of your products or services.

 Making accurate revenue projections require expert insights and keeping in mind all the factors that can affect your company performance.
 Here are some tips to help you make revenue projections for your startup:

 Tip #1: Be mindful of your expenses

-Forecasting is all about planning, and as a startup SME, the easiest map out are your expenses.
+Forecasting is all about planning, and as a startup, the easiest way to do that is to map out your expenses.
 Create a comprehensive list of all your business expenses such as fixed costs of overhead costs, followed by the cost of goods sold.
 Putting up this master list will help you identify the best way to manage your cash inflows or the money coming into your business through retail sales.

-Establishing an accurate set of growth projections for your SME is not a walk in the park.
+Establishing an accurate set of revenue projections for your startup is not a walk in the park.
 But the outcomes of getting it done correctly and using it to your full advantage could spell the difference between the success and failure of your enterprise.

 This article was first posted 02 November 2015 and edited 27 January 2021.